Brazing Aluminum to Copper

 Pores can compromise joint strength and sealing.

 Solution: Maintain precise temperature control and reduce air entrapment.
-Improve joint design for better filler distribution.
+Improve joint design for better fillerdistribution.

 Galvanic corrosion